GeauxWeisbeck4/GeauxWeisbeck4-denoblog/posts/being_stressed_out_on_the_holidays.md

 ---
-title: Being Stressedut on th  Holidays
+title: Being Stressed out on the Holidays
-autr: Andre  Weisbeck
+author: Andrew  Weisbeck
-puish_date:  022-12-17
+publish_date:  022-12-17
 abstract: Umm this is a different kind of stress than you probably think about.
 ---